-Total payments for a combo loan: $3,232
+Total payments for a combo loan: $3,237.78

-100% with PMI
+100% With PMI

-But the Romulan family buys a $500,000 home using 100% financing with PMI insurance.
-The first mortgage would be also at 6.25% but payable at $3,079, and PMI insurance adds another $400 to that payment.
+But the Romulan family buys a $500,000 home using 100% financing with PMI.
+The first mortgage would also be at 6.25% but payable at $3,079, and PMI costs add another $400 to that payment.

-Total payments for a first mortgage with PMI: $3,479.
+Total payments for the first mortgage with PMI is $3,479.

-The Romulan family needs to wait two years, and obtain an appraisal to show 20% equity, to get rid of the insurance.
-But say the Romulans do, and the payment drops to $3,079 without PMI.
+The Romulan family needs to wait two years and obtain an appraisal to show 20% equity to get rid of the insurance.
+But say the Romulans do and the payment drops to $3,079 without PMI.
 The Romulans would not pay less than the Klingons until month 63 of the loan.

 Features of Income Tax Provision for MMI / PMI

 - Available to persons filing joint or single returns with less than $100,000 of adjusted gross income (AGI), or $50,000 AGI for married persons filing separately.
-Most people need to earn at least $50,000 to make itemizing a better break than taking the standard deduction, so this pretty much narrows the qualifications to those earning over $50,000 yet less than $100,000.

-- Families earning above $110,000 AGI cannot take a deduction.
-But for those who earn between $100,000 and $110,000 AGI, the deduction phases out by 10% per $1,000.
+- Families earning above $109,000 AGI ($54,500 if married, filing separately) cannot take a deduction.
+But for those who earn between $100,000 and $109,000 AGI ($50,000 if married, filing separately), the deduction phases out.